-SILC data 2020 to 2022 was revised on 7 March 2024 due to changes made to weights, reflecting updated household population benchmarks, due to the availability of Census 2022 data.
+SILC Module on Child Deprivation 2021 data was revised due to changes made to weights, reflecting updated household population benchmarks, due to the availability of Census 2022 data.
+The data in this publication does not reflect these revisions.

 One in five (20.1%) rented households with children experienced two or more deprivation items.
 The comparable rate for owner-occupied households was one in forty (2.5%).